 David Attenborough TV - Encyclopaedia Britannica - Wilson & Reeder - Joe Raposo - BBC News online - National Geographic online -

-132,271.
 Aardvark: it’s the world’s largest burrowing animal.
 Its sense of smell is extremely acute.
 Shovel-like claws and powerful legs enable it to dig down to depths of five or six metres.
 A full-grown aardvark needs to eat about fifty thousands termites every day.
-Termites are highly nutricious and full of moisture, and they can be collected here year-round.
+Termites are highly nutritious and full of moisture, and they can be collected here year-round.
 Aardvark are usually nocturnal … Aardvark here are close to starvation.
 Changes in the world’s climate are affecting many of Africa’s animals.
-(Earth & World & Animals & Africa & Aardvark) David Attenborough, Seven Worlds, One Planet VII: Africa, BBC 2019
+David Attenborough, Seven Worlds, One Planet VII: Africa

-41,199.
-Seventeen poorly defined species are recognised (Meester 1972; Meester et al 1986) Wilson & Reeder’s Mammal Species of the World third edition
+Seventeen poorly defined species are recognised.
+Wilson & Reeder’s Mammal Species of the World third edition

 The elusive African mammal is a close match to our early cousin in the way its DNA is packaged into distinct bundles, or chromosomes, say scientists.
-(Aardvark & Mammals) BBC News online article 20th January 2003
+BBC News online article 20th January 2003

 Aardvarks are nocturnal.
 They spend the hot African afternoon holed up in cool underground burrows dug with their powerful feet and claws that resemble small spades.
 After sunset, aardvarks put those claws to good use in acquiring their favorite food – termites.